Tamar Meshel, BA (Hons), JD, LLM, SJD

 About

 Tamar is an Associate Professor and CN Professor of International Trade.
-She holds a J.D. degree from the University of British Columbia, and a B.A.
-(Hons), LL.M., and SJD degrees from the University of Toronto.
+She holds a J.D. from the University of British Columbia, and a B.A.
+(Hons), LL.M., and SJD from the University of Toronto.

 Research

-- International Water Law
+- International commercial arbitration

 Courses